USC-ACTLab/crazyswarm/docs2/faq.rst

   for certain modules in the Crazyflie firmware.
   The binding system can be helpful when developing new firmware modules, especially when they are mathematically complex and hard to debug.
-- **ROS2 foundation.**
+- **ROS 2 foundation.**
-  The Crazyswarm2 server program is a ROS2 node.
+  The Crazyswarm2 server program is a ROS 2 node.
-  Our Python API is a thin wrapper around the ROS2 interface.
+  Our Python API is a thin wrapper around the ROS 2 interface.